 It resembles a pizza, but I wouldn’t be so presumptuous as to call it one.
 This Asian flatbread is topped with flavours from North-East Asia.
 The natto, kimchi, and yuzu kosho bring complex fermented notes to complement the classic tomato and cheese.

 These three key ingredients, the natto, kimchi, and yuzu kosho, are something of an acquired taste.
 They are each so interesting, their history, how they are made, and of course, how they taste.
 Acquire a taste for these amazing foods.
 And then, after trying this Asian flatbread, try this soba salad with natto and kimchi.

 Natto, from Japan, is whole cooked soybeans that have been fermented using a bacterial starter.
 When the whole process is complete, they become quite viscous, almost slimy.
 Don’t let that put you off.
-They taste amazing mixed with some soy sauce and mustard.
+The taste is amazing when mixed with some soy sauce and mustard.
 Read this great History of Natto at the Soyinfo Center.
 Not only does it taste great (once you acquire the taste!), it is also very healthy.

 Yuzu kosho is a Japanese condiment available in Asian grocery stores.
 It consists of yuzu (a citrus fruit) and chillis mashed with salt and then fermented.
 Unlike natto and kimchi, you would not eat this on its own.
 But it does make a great ingredient in other dishes, giving a complex kick to a dish.

-The last ingredient that may not be familiar to all is unagi, or Japanese freshwater eel.
+The last ingredient that may not be familiar to all is unagi or Japanese freshwater eel.
 If you have a Japanese section at your local supermarket, you may find it there.
 If not, or you want to make a vegetarian version, leave it out.
 I love unagi, but this flatbread works just as well without it.

 All these ingredients of this asian flatbread combine to make an unusual yet very delicious “pizza”!

 - 3/4 cup warm water